 KalaLea’s professional endeavors have spanned interactive production, photography, journalism, yoga instruction and reiki offerings.
-And as a former health coach and restaurant owner, her enduring passion for food has led to a fascination with our relationships with it.
+And as a health coach and former restaurant owner, her enduring passion for healthy living led her to explore the many fascinating relationships to the food we eat.

 KalaLea is currently a fellow at the Tow-Knight Entrepreneurial Journalism program, a fifteen-week media business incubator in New York City.
 She is also working on a WDIET podcast plus a memoir and self-help book also titled Why Did I Eat That? which maps her 20-year focused relationship with food.
 It’s full of personal anecdotes, illustrations, and recipes.